 It’s the holiday season.
-We are probably thinking about buying gifts for family and friends right now.
+In the last several weeks, most of us were concerned with buying gifts for family and friends.
 But have you thought about giving yourself a gift?
 How many times do you give yourself an important gift in your life?
 I don’t mean a cashmere sweater gift.
 I don’t mean a facial or massage gift.

 I’m talking about a gift that makes you feel blissful inside yourself, a gift that uplifts your spirit, that makes you more enlightened, more positive and more conscious than you have ever felt before.
 “What kind of gift would that be,” you ask?
 “I don’t know any gift that I can find in my life that comes near that kind of gift,” you say.
 “Where could I find such a wonderful and bountiful gift?”

 If you already practice yoga, you are one step ahead of me.
 Yoga has many benefits that impact our emotional, physical, psychological, and spiritual state.
 These benefits are unparalleled gifts that we give ourselves through the practice of yoga.
 These gifts keep giving, keep enriching our life, and keep stretching us to be more conscious and mindful.